SocketCluster/socketcluster-website/docs/deploying-to-kubernetes.md

 - `docker` CLI.
 [Install Docker](https://docs.docker.com/install/).
 - `kubectl` CLI.
 [Install Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-If using, GKE as your Kubernetes cluster, you will also need to install the gcloud command: https://cloud.google.com/sdk/install
+If using GKE as your Kubernetes cluster, you will also need to install the gcloud command: https://cloud.google.com/sdk/install

 !!
 If you want to setup your Kubernetes cluster from scratch, consider using [Rancher](https://rancher.com/) or [kops](https://github.com/kubernetes/kops).